mawfia/SWE-681-Programming-Assignment/README.md

 HOW TO USE:
 ---------------------
 Production environment contains a prototype application that allows users to read, write, or update bicycles.
-View wireframes above for 'how to use'.
+Wireframes show 'how to use' and will be updated to show bidding.
 You may login using test@test.com, password !QAZzaq1 or create your own account.

 Production environment application may be viewed at: http://mawfia.eastus.cloudapp.azure.com/